0rax/fish-bd/README.md

 **Quickly go back to a parent directory up in your current working directory tree.**
 **Don't write 'cd ../../..' redundantly, use bd instead.**

-This is a fork of [0rax/fish-bd](https://github.com/0rax/fish-bd) that fixes tab completion and installation for OSX.

 This is a fish implementation of [vigneshwaranr/bd](https://github.com/vigneshwaranr/bd) by Vigneshwaran Raveendran